JACGWD/web-iv-2025/installing-bitnami-mamp.md

 Do not forget these credentials!

 1. Create a plain text file, named it "bitnami.txt"
-2. Write the root user name and password inside it
+2. Write the user name "root" and your chosen password inside it
 3. Save it in the same folder as the Bitnami folder
-4. Suggestion: user: bitnami and password: bitnami
+4. Suggestion: user: root and password: bitnami

 </blockquote>